siddhi-io/katacoda-scenarios/siddhi-deployment/stateful-deployment/step4.md

 ### Viewing Logs

-Following command can be used to view the logs from `power-consume-app-0` pod.
+Following command can be used to view the logs from pod `power-consume-app-0`.

 `kubectl logs $(kubectl get pods | awk '{ print $1 }' | grep ^power-consume-app-0) | tail -n 10`{{execute}}